MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/_index.md

 {{< /details >}}

-{{< details title="Closing transactions" >}}
+### Closing transactions

 If a customer pays into your business bank account directly instead of paying MultiFactor, you need to manually change the transaction status to **Completed**.
 This closes the transaction and stops MultiFactor sending the customer payment requests.

+{{< details title="Closing transactions" >}}

 To close a transaction manually, follow these steps: